felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 You might want to wait  until you are in the final pages of a book before ordering your next one.
 You don't want to make commitments that you might not be able to complete!
-I strongly advise to order only a single book at a timeaway,especially at the start of your learning journey - don't get carried away!
+I strongly advise to order only a single book at a time,especially at the start of your learning journey - don't get carried away!

 {{< figure src="/img/continuous-delivery.jpg" position="center" caption="This is the next book I'm tackling.
 It has been on my radar for years.
 I finally feel ready to give it an honest try." >}}